mgrebenets/mgrebenets.github.io/_posts/2015-05-29-fix-objective-c-imports.md

 @import UIKit.UIImage;
 {% endhighlight %}

+A totally valid question to ask is "Should I even bother with fixing this?".
+And the answer is "No, not necessarily".
+As soon as you enabled modules for your project all `#include` and `#import` statements are automatically mapped to corresponding `@import` statement.
+This is described in some detail [here](http://clang.llvm.org/docs/Modules.html#id15) and [here](http://useyourloaf.com/blog/2014/12/07/modules-and-precompiled-headers.html).

+So, technically, fixing imports in legacy code is the question of code base maintenance and code style.
+It does look a bit off when both `#import` and `@import` are sitting few lines apart in the same file.
+Weigh all pros and cons before making a final decision.
+Keep in mind the fact that if you already have the script at hand, the conversion will take no time at all.

 # Fixing Recipe

 Xcode is know to offer code migration features, such as "Convert to ARC" or "Convert to Modern Objective-C Syntax".
 However, converting all `#import`s to `@import`s is not part of Xcode feature set.
 I would add "yet", because I believe sooner or later Apple will proclaim iOS 7.0 as minimum OS supported by Xcode and force all imports conversion.
 Until that happens we need to handle this migration ourselves.